Coco (2017 film): Marketing and release

 The first teaser of Coco was released on March 15, 2017.
-The teaser trailer introduced the basic concept of the film, while highlighting its focus on music.
+The teaser trailer introduced the basic concept of the film while highlighting its focus on music.
 Scott Mendelson of Forbes praised the trailer as "a terrific old-school Pixar sell, mostly consisting of a single sequence and offering just the barest hint of what's to come."
-The film's themes and imagery drew comparison to another animated film that centered around Día de Muertos, The Book of Life (2014).
+The film's themes and imagery drew comparison to another animated film that centered around el Día de los Muertos, The Book of Life (2014).
 A two-minute short film, titled Dante's Lunch – A Short Tail, was released online on March 29, 2017.
 It introduces the film's supporting character, a Xoloitzcuintle named Dante.
 The short was created early in the animation process by Unkrich and his team to have a better sense of the character.

 The first official trailer was released on June 7, 2017, followed by a second trailer on September 13.
 The film was marketed extensively in Mexico, including traditional wall-painted advertising usually used for local events and never for films.
-Cinépolis, a movie chain in the country, held a contest for dubbing a character in the film, and another movie chain held a contest to become an interviewer for the cast and crew of the film.Coco premiered on October 27, 2017, at the Morelia International Film Festival.
+Cinépolis, a movie chain in the country, held a contest for dubbing a character in the film, and another movie chain held a contest to become an interviewer for the cast and crew of the film.

+Coco premiered on October 27, 2017, at the Morelia International Film Festival.
 It was released in the United States on November 22, in 3D.
-In theaters, the film was accompanied by Walt Disney Animation Studios' 21-minute featurette Olaf's Frozen Adventure as a limited time offering, making Coco the first Pixar film not to be accompanied by a Pixar short since Toy Story (1995).
-The film also has its own VR game, being Pixar's first VR development.Coco was released for High Definition online streaming and digital download on February 13, 2018, and on DVD, Blu-ray, and 4K Ultra HD Blu-ray on February 27, 2018, by Walt Disney Studios Home Entertainment.
+The film was initially scheduled for release on June 17, 2016, but was later pushed back to November 22, 2017.
+In theaters, the film was accompanied by Walt Disney Animation Studios' 21-minute featurette Olaf's Frozen Adventure as a limited-time offering through December 7, 2017 ahead of the featurette's originally-intended network television premiere on December 14, 2017.
+This made Coco the first Pixar film not to be accompanied by a Pixar short (or any short as of December 8, 2017) since their first film, Toy Story (1995), which was not accompanied by a short film during its worldwide theatrical run apart from select theaters which showed The Adventures of André & Wally B. (1984) before the film.
+The film also has its own VR game, being Pixar's first VR development.

+Coco was released for high-definition online streaming and digital download on February 13, 2018, and on DVD, Blu-ray, and 4K Ultra HD Blu-ray on February 27, 2018, by Walt Disney Studios Home Entertainment.
 The film made a revenue of $72.8 million from home video sales with 3.8 million units sold, making it the fourth best-selling title of 2018.

-A sing-along version of the film with words on the screen during the songs was released onto Disney+ on September 16, 2022.
+A sing-along version of the film with onscreen lyrics was released on Disney+ on September 16, 2022.

+As part of Disney's 100th anniversary, Coco was re-released between September 15–28, 2023 in the United States and October 26-November 1 in Latin America alongside Walt Disney Animation Studios' Moana.